gametimesf/github-actions/go/generate-clean/README.md

 It supports go-swagger and godoc2md as valid targets of `go generate`.
 Feel free to add support for more as needed.

+NOTE: godoc2md does not actually run.
+It's being a pain in the butt, so we make it be a no-op for purposes of this action.

 ```yml
 on:
   pull_request: